 The Articles provide that the Board must consist of three to nine board members.
-On December 31, 2018, it consisted of nine members.
+As of December 31, 2019, it consisted of six members

-As of January 1, 2014, each member of the Board is elected individually for a maximum term of one year and maybe reelected for successive terms at the following General Meeting.
+Since January 1, 2014, each member of the Board is elected individually for a maximum term of one year and maybe re-elected for a consecutive term at the following General Meeting.
 The term of office of a Board member is one year as determined by Swiss law.

-The Chairman of the Board as well as the chairman and the members of the Compensation Committee and the independent proxy are elected individually by the General Meeting for a one-year term of office.
+The Chairman of the Board as well as the members of the Compensation Committee and the independent voting rights representative ("Independent Proxy") are elected individually by the General Meeting for a one-year term of office.